nazmulidris/developerlife.com/_posts/2016-02-25-ugly-beautiful.md

 ## Doing vs being

-This took me a long time to understand, because I simply didn’t have a healthy boundary around myself of “self”.
+This took me a long time to understand, because I simply didn’t have a healthy boundary around myself of "self".
 I used to think that this boundary would keep others out.
 Little did I know that it actually just keeps me in, and without it, who I am, and who the other person is, simply blurs.
-This is where it becomes difficult to be aware of and voice “my” needs, since I’ve removed the structure of “me”.
+This is where it becomes difficult to be aware of and voice "my" needs, since I’ve removed the structure of "me".
 Definitely not a good thing, and I don’t do this anymore.
 By creating this boundary of self, it’s not that I’m any more selfless or selfish.
 It means that I’m now aware of who I am in the equation of me + other person(s).
 Without this self boundary, I can’t really see how I can be in any healthy